redwoodjs/redwood/docs/docs/background-jobs.md

 yarn rw jobs start
 ```

-That will start a single worker, watching all queues, and then detatch it from the console.
+That will start a number of workers determined by the `workers` config on the `JobManager` and then detatch them from the console.
 If you care about the output of that worker then you'll want to have configured a logger that writes to the filesystem or sends to a third party log aggregator.

-To stop the worker:
+To stop the workers:

 ```bash
 yarn rw jobs stop
 ```

-Or to restart on that's already running:
+Or to restart any that are already running:

 ```bash
 yarn rw jobs restart